the-unrealist/the-unrealist/_posts/2022-11-21-custom-blueprint-nodes.md

 ```

 ### Require World Context
 Blueprint function libraries don't have a world context.
 If your node requires a world context, then you may want to check for this.
 Alternatively, you can expose the World Context pin as needed.
-Read more about this in the Pins section.
 ```cpp
 bool bHasWorldContext = Blueprint->GeneratedClass->GetDefaultObject()->ImplementsGetWorld();
 ```